Maryamcoco/moviepulse/README.md

+## moviepulse frontend
+A responsive frontend application for a movie platform, built with React, Vite, and Tailwind CSS.
+Dockerized for easy deployment.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.